deltastateonline/Dynamically-Parse-JSON-as-Object-or-Array/README.md

-## Walkthrough on how to dynamically parse JSON as object or array in logic apps

 While working as a consultant for an integration consultancy, we had a client who wanted to be able to ingest the client list data set from WorkflowMax into SQL.
 The client data set consists of basic client information (name, email etc) and a list of the client contacts, of which there might be one or more.